browserengineering/book/book/animations.md

         self.render()
 ```

-Now animations can be done with just CSS and no JavaScript.
-That's much more
+Our browser now supports animations with just CSS!
+That's much more convenient
-convenient for website authors.
-It's also a bit faster, but not a whole lot
+for website authors.
+It's also a bit faster, but not a whole lot (recall that
-(recall that our [profiling in Chapter 12][profiling] showed rendering was
+our [profiling in Chapter 12][profiling] showed rendering was almost all of the
-almost all of the time spent).
-That's not really acceptable, so let's turn our
+time spent).
+That's not really acceptable, so let's turn our attention to how
-attention to how to dramatically speed up renderng for these animations.
+to dramatically speed up renderng for these animations.

 [profiling]: http://localhost:8001/scheduling.html#profiling-rendering